grezesf/NLP-ML-Web/HW1/README.txt

 Cat2: GRADE
 	This label describes the general reaction of the review aggregation.
 It is represented on the page by the score color (green, yellow red)
 	labels: good; average; bad
+Cat3: OLD/NEW
+	We divided the training data into 2 categories, media from 2000/03, and media from 2010/13.
+For the training data we only have media from those 6 years.
+	labels: old; new
+Cat4: SCORE
+	This label is the metascore given to the media by Metacritic.
+It is out of 100
+	labels: 0-100
+Cat5: #USER-RATINGS
+	This label is the total number of ratings given by users of Metacritic.
+It is NOT the user rating score.
+	labels: 0-+inf

+#	Our approach

+#	Our results

 ###TODOs